Mattlk13/OfficeDocs-OfficeUpdates-pr.zh-TW/OfficeUpdates/current-channel-preview.md

 ### <a name="feature-updates"></a>功能更新
 ### <a name="teams"></a>Teams

-- **Windows 和 Mac 上的 Edge 和 Chrome 瀏覽器上的 2x2 影片** 使用者可以在 Windows 和 Mac 上的 Edge 和 Chrome 瀏覽器中的 Teams 會議中查看最多 4 個參與者的影片。[深入了解](https://support.microsoft.com/office/using-video-in-microsoft-teams-3647fc29-7b92-4c26-8c2d-8a596904cdae#bkmk_videolayout)
+- **2x2 video on Edge and Chrome browsers on Windows and Mac** Users can see up to 4 participants' video in Teams meetings in Edge and Chrome browsers on Windows and Mac.
+[Learn more](https://support.microsoft.com/office/using-video-in-microsoft-teams-3647fc29-7b92-4c26-8c2d-8a596904cdae#bkmk_videolayout)

 [//]: # (DO NOT REMOVE FEATUREDETAILS CONTENT END)